ids-cv/Multi-Lingual-Visual-Grounding/README.md

 Visual grounding, as an extension to object detection, is the task to locate objects in an image based on queries in natural language.
 It is a fundamental task in various multi-modal learning tasks.
 This project provides a benchmark for visual grounding tasks in French language.
 For more details, please refer to [our paper](https://ieeexplore.ieee.org/document/9305199).

-All 31k sentences are annotated.
+All 31k sentences (29k training sentences, 1k validation sentences, 1k test sentences) are annotated.
 In our paper, only 5k training sentences are used to demonstrate our transfer learning innovations.

 The French dataset that we annotated is in the folder French-data.